How to structure agent-instruction files across a set of repos: one

 or genuine product choices.
 Record non-blocking uncertainty in a file

 and proceed with the plan default.
+The queue itself must be readable by

 Quiet is not dead.
 Don’t declare a long-running job